To help you stay safe and to make your night time foot journeys more bearable, we’ve listed six tips for staying safe when walking at night.

 • You can carry a whistle around your wrist or in your hand

-• Regardless of cost, if you’re tired, drink or distracted, always take a cab home
+• Regardless of cost, if you’re tired, drunk or distracted, always take a cab home

 • Don’t text or play on your phone as you walk

 • Leave valuables – such as laptops or tablets – at home

 Churchill Security is an established UK security company and a provider of overnight security.
 Our night security services, night time security guards and night security officers help organisations and businesses stay protected throughout the night.